w-A-L-L-e/sdl-3d-engine/README.md

 This could be a nice starting point however to run on old hardware that doesn't have a gpu or some embedded project.
 We only use SDL to open a screen and then plot pixels to a texture we use as double buffer so it should be pretty portable by just rewriting the screen class.

+Ah yes and most likely a lightweight STL file loader will be added to show way more cool objects than I could generate here ;).

 For educational purposes this is nice to learn how it all works under the hood.
 Especially for beginners the simple_cube_rotation.cpp example is the least amount of code to get a 3d cube animated on screen.